kuh96/misc/sage/README.md

 # Understanding the Foucault Pendulum with a Sheet of Paper

-Understanding the rotation of the Foucault Pendulum is easy.
+Understanding the rotation of the Foucault Pendulum is not difficult.
 You only need a sheet of paper!

 ### Cut out the figure along the bold lines